mwlon/pcodec/README.md

 It is also possible to implement your own data type via `NumberLike` and (if necessary) `UnsignedLike` and `FloatLike`.
-For smaller integers or timestamps, it is best to simply case to one of the natively supported data types.
+For smaller integers or timestamps, it is best to simply cast to one of the natively supported data types.

 ## Get Started